jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Troubleshooting
 - See troubleshooting section in the main [README](README.md#troubleshooting) for non-development issues.
-- Have you pulled the latest version of the source code?
+- Most development problems can be resolved by either removing all breakpoints, or restart the watch tasks in terminal window.
-- If you're not hitting a breakpoint, delete _all_ breakpoints and re-add your breakpoint (see below for more info).
+- If you're not hitting a breakpoint, remove _all_ breakpoints and re-add your breakpoint (see below for more info).
-- If you are stepping in to external code and you didn't mean to, then it's likely you either hit pause, or you need to delete all breakpoints.
+- If you are stepping in to external code, then it's likely you either hit pause, or you need to remove all breakpoints.
 - If your source goes out of sync with debug, kill any watches in the terminal window to force a rebuild.
+- If you are getting invalid errors in the "problems" window, kill any watch tasks in the terminal window to force a rebuild.
 - If you get an error running "Debug Extension...", set a breakpoint in the `activate()` function.
 - If you get an error running "Run Extension Test Suite...", set a breakpoint in the `runAllTestsAndAssertTheResults()` function.
 - If you don't hit either function breakpoint, try putting a breakpoint at the very first line of every `.ts` file and see if it jumps out of debugging, e.g. is there a node module import/webpack issue?